Liancourt Rocks dispute: Early Korean efforts to claim Liancourt Rocks as an appendage or dependency to Ulleung Island

 The document's clear identification of Liancourt Rocks with "Docksum" in the Korean vernacular language is curiously ignored by William Sebald, whose office relayed a facsimile copy to the US State Department.
 The document is unique in its logical treatment of Liancourt Rocks as an appendage or dependency to Ulleung Is as can be seen in the statement: "these variously named island was the very island 'Ulneungdo'" although some scholars believe the prerequisite to unity theory needs a qualification before it can be applied to the case of Liancourt Rocks.

 First US bombing incident over Liancourt Rocks

 SCAP designated Liancourt Rocks as a bombing range (SCAPIN #1778), and notified the Japanese government on September 16, 1947.
 On June 8, 1948, 29 US B-29 bombers flew from Kadena, Okinawa, and dropped 76 bombs in a bombing exercise over the Liancourt Rocks.
 The South Korean government announced that 16 civilians were killed by the US military drill.
 In a report before the Korean National Assembly in 2001, Hong Sung-Geun, an international jurist, estimated 30–100 civilian deaths, and damages to 30–80 fishing boats.
 Two alleged bombing survivors claimed in 1995, that 80 boats were destroyed, and inferred thence that 150–320 people were killed that day.

+FEAF's Report on Bombing of Liancourt Rocks, written in September 1948, stated that bombing occurred because subordinate units mistakenly identified Liancourt Rocks as an insular part of Japan "although definitely established in September 1947 that Liancourt Rocks was a part of Korea."